Admyral-Security/admyral/README.md

 ### Integrations

-Available Integrations: VirusTotal, AlienVault, Slack, ThreatPost, YARAify, Phish Report
+Available Integrations: VirusTotal, Jira, Slack, AlienVault, Phish Report, Jira, GreyNoise, MS Defender, Abnormal, and many more.

-Many more integrations are coming soon such as URLHaus, URLScan, GreyNoise, AbuseIPDB, Jira, MS Defender, SentinelOne, AWS Cloudtrail to name a few.
 What integrations are missing for you?
-Let us know on [Discord](https://discord.gg/GqbJZT9Hbf) or [chris@admyral.dev](mailto:chris@admyral.dev) about your use-case and we will build it within one week!
+Let us know on [Discord](https://discord.gg/GqbJZT9Hbf) or [chris@admyral.dev](mailto:chris@admyral.dev) about your use-case and we will build it within less than one week!

 ### Hosting